-The Company accounts for its Class A common stock subject to possible redemption in accordance with the guidance in ASC Topic 480 Distinguishing Liabilities from Equity.
-Class A Common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
-Conditionally redeemable common stock (including Class A common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
-At all other times, Class A common stock is classified as stockholders' equity (deficit).
-The Company's Class A common stock features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-The Company recognizes changes in redemption value immediately as they occur and adjusts the carrying value of redeemable Class A common stock to equal the redemption value at the end of each reporting period.
-Increases or decreases in the carrying amount of redeemable Class A common stock are affected by charges against additional paid-in capital and accumulated deficit.

-As of March 4, 2021, 30,000,000 shares of Class A common stock subject to possible redemption are presented at redemption value as temporary equity, outside of stockholder's deficit section of the Company's balance sheet, and is reconciled on the following table:
+The Company accounts for its common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
+Common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
+Conditionally redeemable common stock (including common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
+At all other times, common stock is classified as stockholders' equity.
+The Company's common stock features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
+As of March 31, 2021 and December 31, 2020, 27,485,793 and no shares of Class A common stock subject to possible redemption are presented at redemption value as temporary equity, outside of the stockholders' equity section of the Company's balance sheet, respectively.